 Yes, it sounds simple, yet you’d be surprised how important it is not just to ask for ideas but to keep asking for them on a consistent schedule.
 IdeaScale makes it easy to construct innovation campaigns and create the backbone of an internal marketing approach.
 You can lay out goals, time frames, and approaches and then begin rolling out materials linking back to the platform to drive engagement.

 IdeaScale also places campaigns front and center on the platform in a rotating carousel.
-Use it to surface approaches that are further along in the process, feature campaigns in the order you prefer.
+Use it to surface approaches that are further along in the process, and feature campaigns in the order you prefer.
 You can also incorporate them into planned email and outreach campaigns, featuring them as examples of the process that went well.

 And don’t forget to make it part of your other materials and outreach.
 A consistent message across channels not only increases your stock of creativity but also gives it a personal touch.